- Friendly Name

 After graduating from LMU, Ari returned to NBC Palm Springs as the station’s executive producer.
 She oversaw 8 shows, mentored 7 reporters, produced the 5:00 PM and 6:00 PM newscasts, and filled-in as the Desert Living host, on spare time; the show won its first Emmy in the summer of 2018.
 Following the station’s 50th anniversary and re-branding, the prime-time ratings saw a first-ever boost, which led to recruitment by 2 top-20 market network owned-and-operated stations, as well as a 24/7 cable network.

 In October 2018, she joined Spectrum News 1 SoCal’s inaugural team as the dayside producer of the network, ahead of its November Los Angeles launch.
 She is the line producer of Evening Beat at 5:00 PM and 6:00 PM, an hour-long newscast to compete with market 2’s major stations, as well as network nightly news.
+She produced SN1’s coverage of the 2019 State of the Union and State of the State addresses.
 Along with her team, Ari is committed to covering local, regional, and nonpartisan stories viewers will not find anywhere else – hyperlocal coverage catering to four zones of Southern California.

 In her spare time, she enjoys Core Power Yoga, Inferno Hot Pilates, spin, tennis, watching PGA Tour golf and Dateline (but never alone), listening to Keith Urban, attending polo matches, and sailing.
 She emphasizes the importance of a work-life balance.
 Her career aspiration is to be the White House Communications Director.
 She carries a pocket U.S. Constitution in her handbag at all times.

 *Please reach out for coverage and/or script consulting.